Today’s home security systems and monitoring can cost you quite a bit of money. The technology is costly, and the installation even more so.

 If Blink (read my full review here!) is known for nothing else, it is known for its quality and affordable home security products.
 This home security system is a smart wireless security camera system that focuses on video monitoring and user notifications.
 Blink operates primarily on batteries and will provide a variety of different options that are sure to meet your smart home monitoring needs.

 Blink is well-known as one of the most convenient and innovative smart home security systems on the market today.
 Its system works through small cameras and allows you to monitor your home via wireless HD video without introducing a lot of complicated and convoluted features.
 The simple and sleek design of the Blink smart home security system is refreshing and is sure to put you at ease.

 Pros and Cons

-While the Blink smart home security system is very good at what it does, even the best systems have their advantages and disadvantages.
+While the Blink xt2 camera security system with sync module is very good at what it does, even the best systems have their advantages and disadvantages.
 It’s important that you recognize and understand the system you’re purchasing beforehand, so let’s take a look at some of the pros and cons of the Blink home security system.

 - No monthly monitoring fees